blackonyyx/cognizant/Readme.md

 2. LoanDate(date):Datewherethebookwasborrowed.
 3. Return Date(date):Datewherethebookshouldbereturned.
-4. Expose the following RESTful endpoints: o GET /Book to retrieve the detail and available copies of a book title. o POST /Borrow to borrow a book (loan period: 4 weeks) and display the detail of the loan. o POST /Extend to extend the loan of the book (extend 3 weeks from return date). o Post /Return to return the book.
+4. Expose the following RESTful endpoints: o GET /Book to retrieve the detail and available copies of a book title.
+Done o POST /Borrow to borrow a book (loan period: 4 weeks) and display the detail of the loan.
+Done o POST /Extend to extend the loan of the book (extend 3 weeks from return Done date). o Post /Return to return the book.
+Done
 1. ReturnappropriateHTTPstatuscodesforsuccessanderrorscenarios.
 2. WriteatleastoneunittestforeachendpointusingGo’snet/http/httptestpackage.